Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> A woman unsatisfied must have luxuries.
-But a woman who loves a man would sleep on a board.
+> We're kept from our goal not by obstacles, but by a clear path to a lesser goal.

 <!-- QUOTE_END -->